 define( 'SCRIPT_DEBUG', true );

-This will log all the notices, errors and warnings in the file called debug.log inside your wp-content directory.
-You can use this error log to identify and potential plugin conflict or other probelms.
+This will log all the notices, errors, and warnings in the file called debug.log inside your wp-content directory.
+You can use this error log to identify potential plugin conflicts or other problems.

 Deactivating All Plugins